tezedge/tezedge-debugger/README.md

 That is needed to determine an applications PID.
 It listen `bind` attempts from any PID on the given port.
 And once we have one, we know the PID.
 After that, the BPF module intercepting other syscalls made by this PID.
 The single recorder can record multiple applications simultaneously.
+Do not run multiple instance of the network recorder.

 #### Packets, Chunks and Messages
 Tezos nodes communicate by exchanging chunked P2P messages over the internet.
 Each part uses its own "blocks" of data.